 I still agree with you for large applications but for these simple examples anyone with a basic understanding of vibe coding could wing it.

-I believe many in this debate are conflating tools and magic wands.
+I believe many in this debate are confusing tools with magic wands.

 For those that don't know. x87 was the FPU for 32-bit x86 architectures.
 It's not terribly complicated, but it uses stack-based register addressing with a fixed size (eight entry) stack.